ProgrammerAk55/Prodigy-Ds-Task-1/README.md

 ## ⚙️ Tools & Libraries Used

--Python (Jupyter Notebook)
+- Python (Jupyter Notebook)

--Pandas & NumPy for data manipulation
+- Pandas & NumPy for data manipulation

--Matplotlib & Seaborn for visualization
+- Matplotlib & Seaborn for visualization

 ---